bytecodealliance/wasm-micro-runtime/doc/stability_wasm_proposals.md

 The _status_ represents the configuration _product-mini/platforms/linux/CMakeLists.txt_.
 There may be minor differences between the top-level CMakeLists and platform-specific CMakeLists.

-Users can turn those features on or off using compilation options.
+Users can turn those features on or off by using compilation options.
 If a relevant compilation option is not available(`N/A`), it indicates that the feature is permanently enabled.

 ## On-by-default Wasm Proposals